Nitesh101100/Sales_store_analysis-SQL_project/README.md

 4.Where things are going wrong indelivery or operations ?

-Because of this, they aremissing chances to earnmore, losing customers, andmaking poor businessdecisions.
+Because of this, they are missing chances to earn more, losing customers and making poor business decisions.

 # Why its needs to be solved
 1.Missed sales opportunity